 Summer is almost gone, and we’re getting closer to the Oct.
 2nd deadline to collect quality reporting data under the Medicare Access and CHIP Reauthorization Act (MACRA).
 The level to which you participate this year determines what your payment adjustment will be in 2018.
 Our number one piece of MACRA advice: avoid negative payment adjustments.

 A good starting point is to visit the CMS Quality Payment Program page and enter your National Physician Identifier (NPI) to check your status.
-We urge all PrognoCIS physicians to learn what their MACRA status is, and notify your PrognoCIS representative in order to get the proper training for how to collect quality data.
+We urge all PrognoCIS physicians to learn what their MACRA status is and notify your PrognoCIS representative and contact us in order to get the proper training for how to collect quality data.

 Now, you may have several MACRA-related questions that that remain unanswered, such as the following: How do I collect quality data?
 Am I required to participate in MACRA or Meaningful Use—or both?
 Does my Electronic Health Records (EHR) software have the right certifications from the Office of the National Coordinator for Health Information Technology (ONC)?